tembo-io/tembo-images/tembo-pg-slim/README.md

 ## Versioning

 The version of the Docker image can be configured in the `Cargo.toml` file in this directory.
-We may wrap postgres in our CoreDB distribution, but for the time being this crate is just a placeholder to allow for versioning.
+We may wrap postgres in our Tembo distribution, but for the time being this crate is just a placeholder to allow for versioning.